 The law doesn’t require any degree or diploma to become a cattle farmer.
 However, if you want to have a great advantage over your competitors, then it would be beneficial to continuously learn about the cattle farming industry.
 One of the best ways to do that is by taking a cattle farming certification course.

-The good news is that most courses are short.
+The good news is that most online courses are short.
 You can complete a Certificate in Cattle Farming in as little as 15 weeks, although you’re free to use a full twelve months.

-The average pay for a cattle farmer is AU$57,562 per year as per PayScale Australia.
+The average pay for a cattle farmer is AU$ 57,562 per year as per PayScale Australia.
 However, there is a multitude of different roles in the industry to which you could aspire.

-A typical Australian farmhand earns AU$35,000 per year.
+A typical Australian farmhand earns AU$ 35,000 per year.
 A farm manager takes home more than AU$59,710, which is in line with the average pay for regular farmers.
 But you can also specialise in a range of other roles, including animal husbandry, dairy production, and secondary food production activities associated with your primary business.

 All the best!